merenlab/merenlab.org/_posts/anvio/2018-02-15-anvio-snakemake-workflows.md

 Take a minute to take a look at this image to understand what is going on.
 From a first look it might seem complicated, but it is fairly straight forward (and also, shouldn't you know what is going on with your data?!?).

-If you wish to run this on a cluster (like I am), then you want to be familiar with snakemake's [`--cluster`](http://snakemake.readthedocs.io/en/stable/snakefiles/rules.html#job-properties) command.
-In order to do this we must get familiar with the `--additional-params` option of `anvi-run-workflow`.
+If you wish to run this on a cluster (as I am doing), then you want to be familiar with snakemake's [`--cluster`](http://snakemake.readthedocs.io/en/stable/snakefiles/rules.html#job-properties) command.
+To use the `--cluster` argument of snakemake we need to use the `--additional-params` option of `anvi-run-workflow`.
 The purpose of `--additional-params` is to allow you to access any configuration that is available through snakemake (i.e. anything that is listed when you look at the help menu of snakemake through `snakemake -h` is fair game as an input for `--additional-params`).
 For example you can do,

 ``` bash
 anvi-run-workflow -w metagenomics \